 Dr. Kenneth J. Doka is a professor of gerontology at the Graduate School of The College of New Rochelle and senior consultant to the Hospice Foundation of America.
 A prolific author, Dr. Doka has authored 24 books on the subject of grief, has published over 100 articles and book chapters and is editor of a journal and newsletter.

-Dr. Doka was elected president of the Association for Death Education and Counseling in 1993.
+Dr. Doka was elected president of the Association for Death Education and Counselling in 1993.
 In 1995 he was elected to the board of directors of the International Work Group on Dying, Death and Bereavement and served as chair from 1997-1999.
-The Association for Death Education and Counseling presented him with an award for Outstanding Contributions in the Field of Death Education in 1998.
+The Association for Death Education and Counselling presented him with an award for Outstanding Contributions in the Field of Death Education in 1998.
 In 2000 Scott and White presented him an award for Outstanding Contributions to Thanatology and Hospice.
 His Alma Mater, Concordia College, presented him with their first Distinguished Alumnus Award.
-In 2006 Dr. Doka was grandfathered in as a Mental Health Counselor under New York state’s first licensure of counselors.
+In 2006 Dr. Doka was grandfathered in as a Mental Health Counsellor under New York state’s first licensure of counsellors.

 Dr. Doka has keynoted conferences throughout North America as well as Europe, Asia, Australia and New Zealand.
 He participates in the annual Hospice Foundation of America Teleconference and has appeared on CNN and Nightline.
 In addition he has served as a consultant to medical, nursing, funeral service and hospice organizations as well as businesses and educational and social service agencies.
 Dr. Doka is an ordained Lutheran minister.